rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The muscles?
 They work fine.

 The idea of keeping our joints and ligaments healthier is a sustainable concern.
-It has important consequences for our health and our range of motion.
+It has important consequences for our health and our range of motion while living in our blue planet.

 For a developer, this is even more important.
 Developers don't need to get older to have physical problems related to joints, tendons and ligaments:

 Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  Developers can have any of these problems after some years of coding.

-Joints and ligaments are so important that our body is often trying to protect them.
+Joints and ligaments are so important that our body is often trying to overprotect them.
 This is probably due to our survival.
 Back in the savanna, we would be an easy pray if we had a problem on a joint or a ligament.

-Who is the guardian keeping joints and ligaments safe?
+Who is the best guardian keeping joints and ligaments safe?
 Muscles.

 Among other things, muscles try their best to protect our joints and ligaments from bending or stretching over a certain limit.

-If our muscles are protecting our joints and ligaments, why do we have problems later on?
+Here is an interesting question.
+If our muscles are protecting our joints and ligaments, why we often have problems later on?

-The point here is that muscles keep our joints and ligaments under a protected and limited range of motion.
+The point is that muscles keep our joints and ligaments under a protected and limited range of motion.
 Safety is the main concern.

-If we don't challenge that, year after year this range gets shorter, toxins accumulate and we end up stiff and bent.
+If we don't challenge that, year after year this range gets shorter, toxins accumulate and we end up stiffer and stiffer.
 Is there a safe way to open our joints and ligaments further?
 Yes.
-For that, we need to go beyond our muscles.
+For that, we need to go beyond our muscles and, we need to do it safely.

 There are specific techniques to open our joints and ligaments.
-Some forms of Yoga specifically target that.
 They increase circulation by opening our joints and ligaments gently and safely.

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.